Understanding the lesser explored aspects of Women Empowerment in India by Mrunmayee Chitale

 Excessive nudity and item songs tend to glorify the objectification of women.
 Indian women are three times more likely than men to be portrayed with some nudity (35% compared to 13.5%).
 They are also three times more likely to appear in revealing clothing than men (34.1% compared to 12.2%).
 Such scenes make some men believe that if women are wearing ‘revealing clothes’ or are seen drinking alcohol, they are “characterless” and wouldn’t mind having sexual relations with them.
-Also, stereotypes of Adarsh bahu and Adarsh beti who willingly surrender to patriarchal norms get unintentionally glorified and tend to normalise sacrifice that women have to make once they get married or are rendered helpless in circumstances of gender violence.
+Also, stereotypes of Adarsh bahu and Adarsh beti who willingly surrender to patriarchal norms get unintentionally glorified and tend to normalise sacrifices that women have to make once they get married or are rendered helpless in circumstances of gender violence.

-Thus, one of the main focus of ‘acting locally’ should be consciously avoiding any kind of female objectification and subjugation in entertainment media as media has a huge outreach and influence.
-Fortunately, films that show women in strong roles have been appreciated by the audiences in recent times.
+Thus, one of the main focuses of ‘acting locally’ should be consciously avoiding any kind of female objectification and subjugation in entertainment media as media has a huge outreach and influence.
+Fortunately, films that show women in strong roles have been appreciated by audiences in recent times.
 Films that gave recognition to homemakers have highlighted the importance of sacrifice and hard work that women make.
-Film critics have also become alert to any kind of objectification and gender violence showed in films.
+Film critics have also become alert to any kind of objectification and gender violence shown in films.
 Such awareness has become crucial in changing the perception of women in society.

 Man’s behaviour is learnt behaviour.
 Hence, the behaviour of men and their perception of gender roles are influenced by their socialisation.
 Lundberg defines socialisation as,